Imran4424/Machine-Learning-Models/README.md

 ![Non Linear Dataset](Images/SupportVector/NonLinear.png)

+Now we can add an extra dimention to this dataset

 Kernel Support Vector Machine is special type of Support Vector machine model which can separable

 ### Naive Bayes